Seminary & Graduate Courses

 INTD CM11 ‐ Marketplace Theology and Ministry (3 credit hours)

 Examines the influence of the marketplace, work in society and our daily life from multiple perspectives.
 The theological foundation and integration of faith in the marketplace is established through reflection of various Christian doctrines within the marketplace context.
 The marketplace movement is analyzed in terms of its vision, development, current situation and pastoral issues.
 Case examples and pastoral concerns are explored to learn about practicing the Christian faith and pastoring marketplace Christians.
 The course equips pastors, missionaries and Christian leaders to live out their faith in the marketplace, and to pastor Christians at work.
-Offered in Mandarin.
+Offered in Chinese.

 INTD IS14 ‐ Cultural Anthropology (3 credit hours)